LidarDM: Generative LiDAR Simulation in a Generated World: Layout-Guided LiDAR Video Generation

-\paragraph{Scene Composition.} We use the Dual Marching Cube method~\cite{dmc} to obtain the 3D mesh of the static world from the generated TSDF volume \(\bs\).
-Then, with the trajectories of the ego car and all actors at time \(t\), \(\tau_t\), we transform the 3D mesh to the world coordinates and compose it with \(\bs\), producing the full world geometry at each time \(t\): $ \mathcal{W}_t = \pi(\mathcal{W}, \boldsymbol{\tau}_t) $ For each vehicle actor, \(\pi\) applies a rigid body transformation.
-For pedestrians, besides the rigid body movement, $\pi$ additionally articulates the human body shape to simulate the animated nonrigid human movement with forward kinematics~\cite{bogo2016keep}.
+We use Dual Marching Cube ~\cite{dmc} to obtain the 3D mesh of the static world from the TSDF channel of the generated \(\bs\).
+Then, using our generated actor trajectories, we transform all 3D agents' meshes to the world coordinates and compose it with \(\bs\) using ego poses and all actors actor poses at time \(t\), \(\tau_t\), producing the full world geometry at each time \(t\): $ \mathcal{W}_t = \pi(\mathcal{W}, \boldsymbol{\tau}_t) $.
+For vehicles, \(\pi\) applies a rigid transform.
+For pedestrians, $\pi$ applies a rigid transform and articulates the human body shape to simulate animated movement with forward kinematics~\cite{bogo2016keep}.

-\paragraph{Physics-based Ray Casting.}
+\subsubsection{Physics-based Ray Casting}

-From the ego vehicle position $\tau_t$, we perform raycasting by utilizing Open3D \cite{open3d} to compute ray-triangle intersections against the composed scene $\mathcal{W}_t$, obtaining the raycast scan $\overline{\mathbf{x}}_t$.
-To enhance realism of the raycasting to real-world LiDAR, we closely match the LiDAR sensor configuration (elevation angles, azimuth angles, field of view, etc.) with the real-world Lidar, depending on the use-case.
-For single-frame generation (Sec.~\ref{sec:exp_uncond_gen}), we follow the Velodyne HDL-64E manual \cite{vlp} to match with KITTI-360 dataset \cite{kitti360}.
-For conditional multi-frame generation (Sec.~\ref{sec:exp_cond_gen}), we use the calibration information provided with Waymo Open Dataset \cite{waymoopen}.
+LiDAR sensors acquire a 3D point cloud by shooting beams of light from the sensor into the scene.
+Raycasting simulates this process for a single beam by calculating the $\{x,y,z\}$ coordinate point where a beam would intersect with the scene based on a given ego vehicle position $\tau_t$, the composed scene $\mathcal{W}_t$, and the beam's elevation ($\theta$) and azimuth ($\phi$) angles.
+LiDARs typically have multiple beams that spin to generate a single 3D point cloud.
+Therefore, the process is repeated for each beam based on the virtual sensor configuration which we match with the real-world LiDARs based on provided KITTI HDL-64E \cite{vlp} and Waymo specifications.